aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/custom-chart-templates/_index.md

 }
 ```

-### Step 3: Adding Data
+### Step 3: Add Sample Data

-Before creating a chart, you need data.
-You can either import data from an existing source or generate it programmatically.
-For this example, we'll generate sample data:
+Charts need data ranges.
+Here we add a new worksheet and populate it with sample values that you can later replace with dynamic data.

 ```java
 // Add data to a worksheet